multiword/multiword.github.io/mwe2021/index.md

 * Contextualized Embeddings Encode Monolingual and Cross-lingual Knowledge of Idiomaticity (Samin Fakharian and Paul Cook)
 * Finding BERT’s Idiomatic Key (Vasudevan Nedumpozhimana and John Kelleher)
 * Where do aspectual variants of light verb constructions belong?
-(Angeliki Fotopoulou, Eric Laporte and Takuya Nakamura)
+(Aggeliki Fotopoulou, Eric Laporte and Takuya Nakamura)
 * Families of light verb constructions - A corpus study on German stehen unter-LVCs (Jens Fleischhauer)

 ### <a name="description"> Description </a>